Britain sanctions Russian oligarch Vladimir Potanin | Business

 Britain sanctions Russian oligarch Vladimir Potanin

-Rosbank is carrying on business in the Russian financial services sector, which is a sector of strategic significance to the Government of Russia."
+Rosbank is carrying on business in the Russian financial services sector, which is a sector of strategic significance to the Government of Russia".
+The list also included Anna Tsivileva, who the foreign office said was Putin’s cousin and president of Russian coal mining company, JSC Kolmar Group.

 - Country: